-Special Events – Reykjavík International Film Festival, RIFF, is all about the experience, and while few things measure up to watching a good film at the movies, we feel that it is important to spice our program up with a few special events.
-Among Special Events at RIFF 2019 are movies shown in unconventional venues such as pools and homes for the elderly, panels and RIFF Talk.
+Special Events – Reykjavík International Film Festival, RIFF, is all about the experience, and while few things measure up to watching a good film at the cinema, we feel that it is important to spice up our program with a few special events.
+Among Special Events at RIFF 2019 are films shown in unconventional venues such as pools and homes for the elderly, panels and RIFF Talk.
 Please see events for children and teenagers under Young RIFF.

 RIFF Around Town – We believe that films can change the world and we exert to reach out to those who can’t attend RIFF.
 We spread out and screen influential films at libraries, nursing homes and prisons to name a few locations.
 RIFF focuses on young filmmakers and progressive film productions.
 Films that touch people, educate and enlighten.
 It is our desired goal that most film-lovers can enjoy these films during the festival and therefore we have RIFF Around Town.